meltaylor78/pie_junkie/README.md

     <br>

     **Order Successful**
-    Once the order has been successfully process the customers taken to the order successful page.
+    Once the order has been successfully processed the customer is taken to the order successful page.
 The order number for the placed order is provided, a summary of the order and confirmation that an e-mail with the details have been sent.

     <details><summary>Checkout Success Page</summary>
         <img src="readme_assets/images/checkout_success_page.jpg">